 Dr. James Davies

 Dr. James Davies is a co-founder of CEP.
 He graduated from the University of Oxford in 2006 with a PhD in social and medical anthropology.
-He is a senior lecturer in social anthropology and psychotherapy at the University of Roehampton and is a practicing psychotherapist, having worked for MIND and the NHS.
+He is a senior lecturer in social anthropology and psychotherapy at the University of Roehampton and has practiced as a psychotherapist in organisations such as MIND and the NHS.